 “I can see the baby.”
 Show the older sibling that you can see and hear the baby.
 Even take it a step further and show him the screen of your video monitor.
 Go into the room with the baby monitor and say “hello” so he can see and hear you.
 This demonstration can be really impactful.

 “If you hear the baby in the night, you can just roll over and go back to sleep.
 I promise I will hear her too.
 In the morning, you can tell me all about it.”
 This coaching is really effective and gives young children clear guidance about what to do during the night if they do awaken.

 “Remember, we don’t climb in the crib or put toys or blankets in there.”
 Explaining this helps a well-meaning sibling understand the rules and keeps the baby safe in the crib.

-Practice makes perfect… or at least makes everything easier and easier.
+Practice may not make perfect, but it certainly can make everything easier and easier.
 Give this transition some time.
 It can reasonably take a week or two for everyone to really adjust to this new way of doing things.
 In the meantime, give yourself and your kiddos some grace!
-You’ve got this mama!
+You’ve got this!

-Watch how Prisilla, Taking Cara Babies sleep consultant and mom of eight, effectively implements this with a few of her children.
-Yes, all eight kids share three bedrooms.
-It works well for them, and they are all great little sleepers.
+Watch how Prisilla, mom of 8, effectively implements this with a few of her children.
+Yes, all 8 kids share three bedrooms!
+It works well for them, and they’re all great little sleepers.